hghotra/eml2pdflib/README.md

 # email2pdflib

 An `eml` to `pdf` conversion helper library built by refactoring the `email2pdf` script by *Andrew Ferrier* that can be found here: https://github.com/andrewferrier/email2pdf
+Also, it can also convert eml messages to jpg images.

 ## Installing Dependencies